 The papier-mâché volcano is a science project classic and fun for kids of any age.
 Follow these simple instructions, add baking soda and vinegar, and voila!

 Set your teen on the beat in a real world "crime scene" investigation.
 Can he tell whose fingerprints are on a drinking glass?

-Try this chemistry experiment with your fourth grader and get some "shocking" results!
+Try this chemistry experiment with your curious kid and get some "shocking" results!

 For this science fair project, kids will learn how to make a lemon battery.
 They can conduct this classic experiment using readily available materials.